28th Feb – 4th March, Lanzarote, Canary Islands

 In way more than a yoga holiday, find more joy and freedom in your body through yoga, massage and movement

-Free yourself early from Winter’s clutches and move, open, stretch and come back to life in the beautiful warm sunlight of the Canary Islands.
+Shorten your winter and come to the Canary Islands where you can move, open, stretch and come back to life in the beautiful warm sunlight.

 As the light emerges and expands, there’s no better time to take some rest after the long winter, recharge and then look ahead to what you want to create next.
 Energy follows intention so let a few days of mindfulness, movement, rest, friendship and play lift your spirits, open your heart, and connect you to your power and creativity.

-Experienced teacher Andy Butterfield pulls together a rich program of yoga, movement, meditation, dance and massage to ground and uplift you.
-He has led 8 retreats, 7 for gay, bi and queer men and is passionate about creating safe, cohesive and meaningful spaces for men to come together to laugh, share, connect and heal.
+Experienced teacher Andy Butterfield pulls together a rich program of yoga, movement, meditation, games and massage to ground and uplift you.
+He has led 16 retreats, 14 for gay, bi and queer men and is passionate about creating safe, cohesive and meaningful spaces for men to come together to laugh, share, connect and heal.

 GET INVOLVED IF:

-You like the sound of adventuring in your body through yoga, massage and dance
+- You like the sound of adventuring in your body through yoga, massage and movement

 A typical day: